 Who controls the data that you provide?

-Document Direct Limited is registered as a data processor in the United Kingdom for the purposes of the Data Protection Act 1998.
+Document Direct Limited is registered as a Data Controller in the United Kingdom for the purposes of the Data Protection Act 2018.
 We ensure that the data you supply to us is processed fairly and lawfully, and with skill and care and used only for the purposes set out in this policy.

 How to contact us